devanshbatham/devanshbatham/README.md

 - [FavFreak](https://github.com/devanshbatham/FavFreak) -  Making Favicon.ico based Recon Great again
 - [OpenRedireX](https://github.com/devanshbatham/OpenRedireX) - A fuzzer for detecting open redirect vulnerabilities
 - [CertEagle](https://github.com/devanshbatham/CertEagle) - Weaponizing Live CT logs for automated monitoring of assets
-- [ArchiveFuzz](https://github.com/devanshbatham/ArchiveFuzz) -  Hunt down the secrets from the WebArchives for Fun and Profit
 - [ShadowClone](https://github.com/devanshbatham/ShadowClone) - ShadowClone empowers you to execute multiple commands in parallel for blazing-fast performance.
 - [DNSleuth](https://github.com/devanshbatham/DNSleuth) - DNSleuth sniffs DNS packets, i.e, allowing you to spy on the DNS queries your machine is making.
 - [Watson](https://github.com/devanshbatham/Watson) - Watson is a utility for note management and search from your terminal.